gRally/gCarEditor/README.md

 - Added LSD differentials;
 - Racing wheel size and dummy wheel creation;
 - When you create a new car tree, a rear axle shape is created, to understand better the car points;
+- Default gauge texture: now is white, to be simply tweaked;

 # v1.1.0 of 30 Jun 2018
 - Fixed Audio debug code;